Jacob Stallings Preview, Player Props: Marlins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.91 team ERA ranks sixth among all league pitching staffs.
+- The Brewers' 3.89 team ERA ranks fourth among all MLB pitching staffs.

-- Woodruff makes the start for the Brewers, his ninth of the season.
-He is 4-1 with a 2.30 ERA and 55 strikeouts in 47 2/3 innings pitched.
+- Brewers pitchers combine to surrender 181 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

-- The righty last pitched on Tuesday against the Pittsburgh Pirates, when he threw seven scoreless innings while giving up two hits.
+- In his last time out on Wednesday against the Pittsburgh Pirates, the right-hander threw 5 1/3 innings, allowing three earned runs while surrendering four hits.

-- The 30-year-old has an ERA of 2.30, with 10.5 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .156 against him.

 © 2023 Data Skrive.
 All rights reserved.